 New treatments have to pass many tests before they get to you.

 Clinical trials are only a small part of the research that goes into developing a new treatment.
 Drugs of the future, for example, first have to be discovered or created, purified, described, and tested in labs (in cell and animal studies) before ever reaching human clinical trials.
-Of all the substances that are tested in these early stages, only about 1 in 1,000 is promising enough to be tested in humans.
+Of all the substances that are tested in these early stages, very few are promising enough to be tested in humans.

-On average, a new cancer drug has at least 6 years of research behind it before it even makes it to clinical trials.
+On average, a new cancer drug has been studied for at least 6 years before it even makes it to clinical trials.
 But the major holdup in making new cancer drugs available is how long it takes to complete clinical trials themselves.
-It takes an average of about 8 years from the time a cancer drug enters clinical trials until it is approved.
+It takes an average of about 8 years from the time a cancer drug enters clinical trials until it’s approved.